“You say poushti like it's a bad thing”

 The schedule for each Cyprus Pride follows a similar structure each year.
-It takes place in the Municipal Gardens of Nicosia, which is a large green space.
-It starts at 3pm with activities for children, then the parade starts around 5:30pm.
+It takes place in the Municipal Gardens of Nicosia, which is a large green space area.
+It starts at 3 pm with activities for children, then the parade starts around 5:30 pm.
 Before the parade begins, Cypriot politicians give speeches in support of the LGBTQ community, and local Cypriot celebrities perform.
 This year we had Eurovision star, Eleni Foureira, who performed her huge hit song, “Fuego”.

 The Parade took us around the main streets of central Nicosia, then back to the Municipal Garden where there were more performances along with live music.
 This was our favourite part.
 We loved the fun, chilled party atmosphere in the park, with everyone getting on as one big happy LGBTQ family:

-As we said, don't come to the Cyprus Pride expecting huge parades like the ones you see at the Fierte gay of Montreal, or the gay pride of Puerto Vallarta.
-But do come here knowing you are supporting our small LGBTQ community, which has made huge leaps in Cypriot society, and continues to do so.
+As we said, don't come to the Cyprus Pride expecting huge parades like the ones you see at the Fierte gay pride of Montreal, or the gay pride of Puerto Vallarta.
+But do come here knowing you are supporting our small LGBTQ community, which has made huge leaps in Cypriot society and continues to do so.

 When is Cyprus Pride 2023?

 There are in fact two that take place:

-1. Northern part of Nicosia: takes place on the Turkish occupied side of Nicosia in May to coincide with the International Day Against Homophobia, Transphobia, Biphobia (IDAHTB).
+1. Northern part of Nicosia: takes place on the Turkish-occupied side of Nicosia in May to coincide with the International Day Against Homophobia, Transphobia, and Biphobia (IDAHTB).

 2. Southern part of Nicosia: takes place in June on the Greek-Cypriot side of Nicosia at the Municipal Garden.

-Both events are beautifully organised by “Accept-LGBT Cyprus”, who don't discriminate between Turk or Greek, and incorporate both in their rainbow logo.
-For the most up to date information, check out the Pride section on Accept's website.
+Both events are beautifully organized by “Accept-LGBT Cyprus”, which doesn't discriminate between Turk or Greek and incorporates both in its rainbow logo.
+For the most up-to-date information, check out the Accept website.